 To be a better transformational leadership, one must understand the four elements that drive this leadership style.
 These four elements are idealized influence, individualized consideration, intellectual stimulation, and inspirational motivation.

 1. Idealized Influence

 Idealized influence breeds leadership behavior that helps followers to view them as role models.
 Leaders are idealized when they are considerate and keep the needs of others over their personal interests.
-They develop a shared vision with their team members, set the right moral conducts and ethical behaviors.
+They develop a shared vision with their team members, focus on team-building, set the right moral conducts and ethical behaviors.
 They influence the team members by imbibing values and strong work ethics and understanding the moral consequences of their decisions.